Return

 The difference between these three systems is much more in type than in quality.

 The Lifeline system is best for its mobile options, while SecurMEDIC provides the most comprehensive options at home.
-Galaxy Medical Alert is made for people who have trouble setting these systems up.
+Galaxy Medical Alert is designed for individuals who struggle to set up these systems.

 Medical Alert Systems Canada Comparison